alexandrarh/alexandrarh/README.md

 # About Me
-Hi, I'm Alexandra Hernandez (*she/her*), and I'm a fourth year at University of California, San Diego studying Machine Learning/Neural Computation and Computer Sciences.
+Hi, I'm Alexandra Hernandez (*she/her*), and I'm a Machine Learning Engineer at InSite Health.
+I graduated from the University of California, San Diego with a B.S. in *Machine Learning* and *Computer Sciences*.
 I specialize in data analysis and research, machine learning algorithms (primarily in text and audio classification/generation), API implementation, and applications testing.
-Currently, I work as a Machine Learning Engineer at InSite Health.

 # Technical knowledge
 **Languages**: Python, Java, C/C++, Assembly, SQL, JavaScript, jQuery, Bash, MATLAB, JSON, R <br/> <br/>